Fontaineconsult/canvas-bot-v2/readme.md

 This tool is a work in progress.
 Please contact me at <fontaine@sfsu.edu> if you have any questions or suggestions.

+### Future Features

+- [ ] Add GUI interface for easier use
+- [ ] Add the ability to easily customize the filters for what content is tracked.

 ## License

 MIT License